-Training services include Work Experience and Occupational Skills training.
-Work Experience pays a participant a stipend as the participant gains experience while working on a job.
-Occupational Skills training provides educational funding, not to exceed two years, while a participant attends post-secondary school to complete a course of study leading to a credential that can be utilized to seek employment.
+Training services include Work Experience and Occupation Skills training.
+Work Experience pays a client a stipend as the client gains experience while working on a job.
+Occupational Skills training provides educational funding, not to exceed two years, while a client attends post-secondary school to complete a course of study leading to a credential that can be utilized to seek employment.